Oct 30 2012

-A non-load bearing partition wall can be an ideal, cost effective and simple way of making the most of the available space in a room.
+A non-load-bearing partition wall can be an ideal, cost-effective, and simple way of making the most of the available space in a room.
 For example, it can allow the construction of a separate shower area inside a bedroom or a secluded play or study area for kids.
-Non-load bearing walls can also be used to create room swithing buildings.
+Non-load-bearing walls can also be used to create rooms within buildings.

 Typical Timber Frame Construction

-Non-load bearing walls can be constructed from all sorts of materials depending on the specification required.
-Building a timber frame of studwork and then fitting plasterboards to either sides of the framework is one of the simplest and most cost effective ways to construct a non-load bearing partition wall.
+Non-load-bearing walls can be constructed from all sorts of materials, depending on the specification required.
+Building a timber frame of stud work and then fitting plasterboards on either side of the framework is one of the simplest and most cost-effective ways to construct a non-load-bearing partition wall.

-Conventional timber-framed methods use timber to build the framework, as timber frames are considered quick, easy and relatively inexpensive to assemble.
-Timber stud partitions can be built using timber and plasterboard and sometimes rockwool insulation.
+Conventional timber-framed methods use timber to build the framework, as the name would suggest because it is considered quick, easy, and relatively inexpensive to assemble.
+Timber stud partitions can be built using plasterboard and sometimes Rockwool insulation.

-To construct a basic timber stud partition wall you start by securely fixing a sole and head plate (piece of timber) to both the floor and ceiling along the length of the wall you require.
-Timber studs are then secured vertically along the length of the wall at approximately 600mm centres. .
+To construct a basic timber stud partition wall, you start by securely fixing a sole and head plate (a piece of timber, sometimes referred to as the sill) horizontally to both the floor and ceiling along the length of the wall you require.
+Timber studs are then secured vertically along the length of the wall at approximately 600mm centers.

 Tools Required for Construction